Xilinx/Vitis_Accel_Examples/rtl_kernels/rtl_adder_streams/details.rst

 The RTL Kernel Wizard automates some of the steps that need to be taken to ensure that the RTL IP is packaged into a kernel that can be integrated into a system in Vitis environment.
-A ``kernel.xml`` file is generated to match the software function prototype and behavior specified in the wizard.